Minister seeks urgent advice on Karel Sroubek's residency case

-Doubt has been cast on the information relied on by Immigration Minister Iain Lees-Galloway to grant residency to drug-smuggler and gang associate Karel Sroubek.
+Immigration Minister Iain Lees-Galloway is seeking urgent advice on information that contradicts his decision to grant residency to drug-smuggler and gang associate Karel Sroubek.

-Lees-Galloway is now urgently seeking advice on reports that Sroubek might have been back to the Czech Republic since he came to New Zealand in 2003.
+Sroubek is believed to have returned to the Czech Republic since arriving in New Zealand in 2003, which would challenge any notion that his life might be at risk if he were deported.

-"I am now taking advice on my options and need to consider the veracity of the new information that has been made available to me," Lees-Galloway told the House today.
+The new information, which the minister found out about this afternoon, has prompted National leader Simon Bridges to demand a resignation from a minister he said was "incompetent and naive".

 Prime Minister Jacinda Ardern, who has backed Lees-Galloway, said that the residency decision was made on the information available at the time.